Immediate Emergency Block Sought After Magazine Ban Struck Down & Ruled Unconstitutional!

 Frequently Asked Questions

-What was the outcome of the Benson case regarding DC's magazine ban?
+What was the outcome of the Benson v.
+United States case regarding DC's magazine ban?

-The DC Court of Appeals struck down the District's ban on magazines holding more than 10 rounds, ruling it violates the Second Amendment.
-This decision also led to the vacating of several of Benson's related firearm convictions.
+The DC Court of Appeals ruled that the District of Columbia's ban on magazines holding more than 10 rounds violates the Second Amendment.
+The court not only struck down the ban but also vacated several related firearm convictions for the defendant.

-What actions has DC taken after the Benson ruling?
+What legal actions has the District of Columbia taken after the Benson ruling?

 Related News